zlliang/tslox/README.md

 Lox is a tiny scripting language described in [Bob Nystrom](https://stuffwithstuff.com/)'s book [Crafting Interpreters](https://craftinginterpreters.com/).
 Following [Part II](https://craftinginterpreters.com/a-tree-walk-interpreter.html) of the book, I complete a tree-walk interpreter of Lox using [TypeScript](https://www.typescriptlang.org/), as a writing-an-interpreter-from-scratch exercise.

-I'm working on the second implementation using C, following [Part III](https://craftinginterpreters.com/a-bytecode-virtual-machine.html) of the book.
-It is a bytecode virtual machine.
+Going on reading [Part III](https://craftinginterpreters.com/a-bytecode-virtual-machine.html) of the book, I also implement the second version of Lox interpreter using C, It is a bytecode virtual machine.
 See [zlliang/clox](https://github.com/zlliang/clox).

 ## Usage